Best Grilled Fish Tacos (Crispy and Tasty)

 Storage and Make-Ahead Tips

-Reheat Gently: Use low heat to avoid drying out.
+5. Reheat Gently: Warm the fish in a pan over low heat or in the oven to avoid drying it out.

 FAQs

-Yes, use a grill pan or cast-iron skillet over high heat.
+Yes, you can use a grill pan or a cast-iron skillet over high heat to achieve a similar char and flavor if you do not have an outdoor grill.

-Blend a chipotle pepper in adobo with a little sour cream as a substitute.
+You can blend a chipotle pepper in adobo with a bit of sour cream or yogurt to create a quick substitute with similar flavor.

-Both work.
-Corn offers traditional flavor, flour is softer and easier to fold.
+Both work well.
+Corn tortillas give a more traditional flavor, while flour tortillas are softer and easier to fold.

-How do I know when fish is done?
+4. How do I know when the fish is done?

 Author Image